 Ring’s four core members have over 100 years of strategic, political communications, and marketing experience.
 They’ve worked on national political campaigns, for media conglomerates, for the White House, and for public, billion-dollar consumer product companies.

-PJ earned an Honors B.A. from the University of Toledo, a Masters in Political Management from George Washington University, and is currently working on a Masters from the Southern Baptist Theology Seminary.
+PJ has built and sold a multi-million-dollar business, has a Masters in Political Management from George Washington University, and is working (slowly) on his masters in theology from Southern Baptist Theological Seminary.

 Fritz Wenzel has been involved in politics and journalism since 1997.
 An accomplished researcher, public speaker and skilled journalist, Fritz understands the modern media world and the political landscape.
 He has presented at more than 140 conferences and meetings, including the United States Senate, the National Committee for Economic Development, the Institute for Politics, Democracy and the Internet (at George Washington University), and the Election 2008 Lecture Series (at Washington Center in Washington, D.C.).
 He has 25 years’ experience as a news and political reporter for the Portland Oregonian, the Toledo Blade, and the Pittsburgh Post-Gazette, and he has served as a political and media consultant for federal, state, and local political candidates.
 He has appeared on every major television and radio news network in America and many more around the world.